Through education, we

 - how Communication Rights Australia can help

 * our tailored workshops will vary in time and content depending on the audience, topics discussed, and workshop goals.

 Workshop enquiries and bookings:

-Our 1 hour facilitated workshop can take place in our office (Moorabbin, VIC), or at your desired location (if you are in Victoria).
-We can also facilitate a Skype-based workshop if you are located outside of Victoria.
+Our 1 hour facilitated workshop can take place at your desired location (if you are in Victoria).
+We can also facilitate an online-based workshop if you are located outside of Victoria.

 Anyone who is interested can book a workshop; as an

 - Allied health professionals

 - Private practice

 If you are somebody with little or no

 Contact us to find out how we can work together to achieve better outcomes for Australians with complex communication needs.